ricfort/bank-optimizer/README.md

 # 🏦 Banker Optimizer AI

 A modern web application for optimizing banking portfolio recommendations using AI-powered confidence scoring.
-Created for a hackathon, AI in this repo is disconnected and replaced with mocks.
+Created for a hackathon, **AI in this repo is disconnected and replaced with mocks**.

 ## Features